imflash217/marpX/PITCHME.md

 How well can we define our problem (the ones we saw before)?
 What was our **objective**? accuracy :thinking: error :thinking: or something else??

 ---
+If we ponder carefully, we will notice that our _objective_ was to **classify the data as PURELY as possible**

+This brings us to one of the most commonly known & widely used metric for classification **purity** called **ENTROPY**

+NOTE:
+- Though there can be arguments in favour of _accuracy_ or _error_ metrics too, these provide less generalization-gurantees ('ll see later)
+- Fundamentally, any CONCAVE function is well suited* to be used as a classification criterion ('ll see later)

+---